osobiehl/FlightSurety/README.md

 `truffle test ./test/flightSurety.js`
 `truffle test ./test/oracles.js`
 do NOT try to run both tests at once, you will get a nonce error.
+The tests verify that a new airline can only be registered using consensus after 4 airlines have been already registered, also that an airline cannot participate in the contract until submitting 10 ether

 To use the dapp: